Gabrielmtvp/Project-JobsCalc-Node-Ejs/README.md

 ## 💻 Project

 JobsCalc is a calculation estimation application for freelance projects, where it is possible to register and exclude jobs (projects), obtaining a cost estimate for each job.
 In addition, it is possible to plot the hourly value of the person who will be using the system 💰

+## 🔌 How to start

+To run the project just get the code and execute the command "npm install" for download the dependecies.

 ## 🔖 Layout